-The Hague, The Netherlands, June 14, 2017 - Sarah Pavan is one of the tallest and busiest players in game.
-The 6-foot-5 Canadian spends fall and winter playing indoor Volleyball professionally, then switches to the international Beach Volleyball tours in the summer.
+The Hague, The Netherlands, June 14, 2017 - Sarah Pavan is one of the tallest and busiest players in the game.
+The 6-foot-5 Canadian spends fall and winter playing indoor volleyball professionally, then switches to the international beach volleyball tours in the summer.

 She’s also proven to be a quick study.
 After a superlative indoor career at the University of Nebraska, Pavan only picked up beach volleyball at age 26 because she wanted to make an Olympic team.